Unbuilt Rosemont personal rapid transit system: Deerfield proposal

 Deerfield proposed a 2.75 mi route in the Lake-Cook Corridor, which would connect a new Lake Cook Road station of the Metra Milwaukee District North Line with office complexes and retail centers.
-Four stations would be located upon the route's loop.
-Approximately 7,000 people were employed in the area along the initial route.
-Approximately 24,500 individuals were employed in the overall Lake-Cook Corridor.
+Four stations would be located along the route's loop.
+Approximately 7,000 people were employed in the area along this initial loop, and a total of 24,500 individuals were employed in the overall Lake-Cook Corridor.
 Two future expansions were envisioned.
-A western expansion would see a 5.7 mi spur loop constructed, serving major employment centers in both Deerfield and adjacent Northbrook around Lake-Cook Road and the Interstate 94 spur tollway.
-The 2.6 mi east expansion loop would connect the system with Northbrook Court.
+A western expansion would have seen a 5.7 mi spur loop constructed, serving major employment centers in both Deerfield and adjacent Northbrook around Lake-Cook Road and the Interstate 94 spur tollway.
+A 2.6 mi eastern expansion would have built a loop connecting the system with Northbrook Court.

 Lisle proposal

-Lisle proposed a 2.5 mi route connecting the Lisle station of the Metra BNSF Line with downtown lisle, several office and research centers, the Hyatt-Lisle hotel, and the Lisle Auto Plaza complex of automobile dealerships.
+Lisle proposed a 2.5 mi route connecting the Lisle station of the Metra BNSF Line with downtown Lisle, several office and research centers, the Hyatt-Lisle hotel, and the Lisle Auto Plaza complex of automobile dealerships.
 The route would have between seven and ten stations.
 Lisle's proposal identified three primary future expansions, and seven other potential future expansions to the system.
-The first of the three primary expansions would have been a 1.9 mi expansion, extending the system westward to serve office developments along Warrensville Road, and connect to the Morton Arboretum.
-The second primary extension would have been a 2.9 mi extension that would have crossed the East-West Tollway to serve offices and multifamily developments west along Warrensville Road.
+The first of the three primary expansions would have been a 1.9 mi expansion, extending the system westward to serve office developments along Warrenville Road, and connect to the Morton Arboretum.
+The second primary extension would have added a further 2.9 mi section that would have crossed the East-West Tollway to serve offices and multifamily developments west along Warrenville Road.
 The village of Lisle discussed an openness to using to using a hotel-motel tax to help fund part of the expense of construction.